 If you really want to pay but know they won’t let you, sneak off after the food is served and pay when no one is looking.
 Another option is to pay for KTV, drinks, or dessert after dinner.
 If none of this works, at least say, “Xia ci wo qingke!” (下次我请客！Next time is on me!).

 Eating is a large part of Chinese culture and many business deals and friendships are formed over a meal.
-These tips will help you dive further into China on your own.
+These tips will help you as you travel about in China and dive further into Chinese culture on your own.